-SEM Robotics TournamentTags: business
+SEM Robotics TournamentTags: business and motivate

 Our deepest thanks to all volunteers!

 Iron Reign (team 6832), The School of Science and Engineering and the Dallas ISD STEM Department are happy to announce that we are hosting our second annual FIRST Tech Challenge qualifying tournament at our Townview campus on December 15th.
 Thirty North Texas robotics teams will compete for awards and approximately 5 or 6 advancements to the Regional Championship to be held in February.